seanaujong/software-engineering-prep/README.md

 This repo covers introductory computer science topics, and lays out a curriculum that resembles my [college degree][1].
 You can also read my blog on [what I used to learn software engineering][2].

+> Disclaimer: The content I post is NOT a replacement for a college degree.
+I strongly encourage pursuing a four-year computer science degree if you want to have a career in software engineering.

 I denote the difficulty of each section with the following:

 - 🍀 - Easy